BCLibraries/burns-exhibits/content/ghost-campus/further-reading.md

 type: "exhibit"
 ---

-Collection Used: Boston College building and campus images  [(BC1987-012)](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21428864290001021)
+All images used in this exhibit are from the [Boston College building and campus images](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21428864290001021) collection.
+(BC1987-012)

-Selected photographs from the larger Boston College building and campus images collection held in the Burns Library are also available [online](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC81487718330001021).
+Selected photographs from this collection are also available [online](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC81487718330001021).